bvh98/bens-repository/README.md

 - [x] Wake up
 - [x] Eat breakfast
 - [x] Go to class
-- [ ] Do homework in a timely manner GitHub supports emoji!
+- [ ] Do homework in a timely manner
-:metal: